It has sadly taken a tragic event to bring fire safety back into sharp focus in the public consciousness.

 You can help your clients

-The qualified risk management team at Compass can provide a fire risk assessment from £700+VAT.
+The qualified risk management team at Compass can provide a fire risk assessment.
 The fire risk assessment can help your clients:

 - Identify fire hazards

 - Prepare an emergency plan and deliver training